Professor of Classics and Ancient History

 Michael is President of Lytham Saints Anne's Classical Association branch, a co-Director of the Sidney Stringer School Classics Hub in Coventry, and a member of the Centre for Television History, Heritage and Memory Research, University of Warwick.
 He is also founder and director of the Warwick Classics Network, working with schools through Coventry and Warwickshire to facilitate the study of Classical Civilisation and Ancient History at GCSE and Alevel.

 His latest book, Ancient Worlds: An Epic History of East and West was published 1st July 2016 and in paperback in January 2017.
 In 2017 his TV documentaries, Italy's Invisible Cities (BBC1) and Sicily (BBC2) aired to a combined audience of over 5 million in the UK.

-In 2017-8, Michael has been awarded a Leverhulme Research Fellowship for a project investigating the socio-political impacts of ancient global trade in luxury goods.
+In 2017-8, Michael was awarded a Leverhulme Research Fellowship for a project investigating the socio-political impacts of ancient global trade in luxury goods.

 You can watch a short video here, in which Michael discusses links between his research and teaching, bringing his work to a wider audience through outreach activities and what's special about Warwick.